Symphony in White, No. 1: The White Girl: Composition and interpretation

 Whistler was not entirely content with the realism the painting displayed in its original form, a trait he blamed on the influence Courbet had on him at the time.
 Later, between 1867 and 1872, he reworked it to give it a more spiritual expression.
 Even though Symphony was begun before Whistler first met Rossetti, the Pre-Raphaelite influence is still clear.
 The painting was an early experiment in white on white, with a woman standing in a white dress in front of a white background.
-This colour scheme was a subject he would return to later, in two paintings that would be given the titles of Symphony in White, No. 2 (1864) and Symphony in White, No. 3 (1865–1867).
-The panel is long and slender, and the model's pose and the shape of her clothes further emphasise the vertical nature of the painting.
-The woman is bold, almost confrontational, in her direct gaze at the viewer, and her features are highly individualised.
+This color scheme was a subject he would return to later, in two paintings that would be given the titles of Symphony in White, No. 2 (1864) and Symphony in White, No. 3 (1865–1867).
+The panel is long and slender, and the model's pose and the shape of her clothes further emphasize the vertical nature of the painting.
+The woman is bold, almost confrontational, in her direct gaze at the viewer, and her features are highly individualized.
 Art critic Hilton Kramer sees in Whistler's portraits a charm and a combination of craft and observational skills that his more radical landscapes lacked.

-Though Whistler himself resented attempts to analyse the meaning of his art, this has not deterred later critics from doing so.
+Though Whistler himself resented attempts to analyze the meaning of his art, this has not deterred later critics from doing so.
 The 19th-century French art critic Jules-Antoine Castagnary saw in the painting symbols of lost innocence, a theme that has been picked up by later critics.
 The art historian E. Wayne Craven also sees the painting as more than a formalist exercise, and finds "enigmatic, expressive and even erotic undercurrents" in the image.
 He points to the contrasts presented by the imagery, with the white lily representing innocence and virginity, and the fierce wolf head on the rug symbolizing the loss of innocence.
 Beryl Schlossman, coming from the perspective of literary criticism, sees allusions to the Madonna of religious art in the work.
 To Schlossman, the rug under the woman's feet is the cloud on which the Virgin is often seen standing, and the wolf is the serpent, crushed under her heel.